anetczuk/rss-forward/README.md

 There is `earlystageapi.py` demostrating how to access restricted data using `requests`.

-During generation of RSS it's highly recomended to set `id`/`Message-Id` of items, because *Thunderbird* concatenates title and beginning of body of message, so it can lead to loss of new messages (because of collision of ids).
+During generation of RSS it's highly recomended to set `id`/`Message-Id` of items, because *Thunderbird* in case of missing identificator concatenates title and beginning of body of message, so it can lead to loss of new messages (because of collision of ids).
 One can use hash of raw data to generate identifier.

 ## Similar projects